 Annular Ring or Ring Shank Nails

 Annular ring also called ring shank, nails have rings on their shanks for extra grip and additional resistance to pulling out of the wood.
-They are commonly used for installing subflooring (to prevent squeaks from loose nails).
-Other nails that may have rings are drywall nails or deck board nails, also for pull-out resistance.Continue to 7 of 10 below.
+They are commonly used for installing subflooring, where the extra holding power can help prevent floors from squeaking.
+Other nails that may have rings include drywall nails or deck board nails, also for improved holding power.Continue to 7 of 10 below.

 07 of 10

-Masonry and concrete nails are hardened nails, often with longitudinal grooves along the length of the nail's shaft.
+Masonry and concrete nails use hardened steel, often with longitudinal grooves along the length of the nail's shaft to help them penetrate very hard materials by spiraling as they are driven.
 These nails are thick and very strong.
 They are designed to be fastened into concrete, concrete block, and mortar joints.Continue to 8 of 10 below.

 08 of 10